damlaio/toki-suno/grammar.md

 - Pauses (darkness) mark boundaries.
 - Rendering order determines structure and attachment.

 There are no explicit grammatical particles.
+Special lexical frames (used by some words) are separate from role frames and do not mark subject/verb/object.

 ---